 Adoption of organic aquaculture requires an interim period, ‘the conversion period’.
 Commencement of the conversion period shall be taken as the date of first inspection by the accredited Certification Body.

-The conversion shall take into account the species-specific needs like the husbandry practices and management system, past use of the site with respect to waste and sediment, and water quality for welfare of the animal.
+The conversion shall consider the species-specific needs like the husbandry practices and management system, past use of the site with respect to waste and sediment, and water quality for welfare of the animal.
 Adequate separation between the organic and non-organic production unit should be maintained.

 The length of the conversion period would vary depending on the species, method of production, location and local conditions.
 Generally, for drainable systems where cleaning and disinfection is carried out, the conversion period shall be 6 months/ crop whichever is longer and in case of drainable the conversion period shall be 12 months.
 In case of non-drainable systems which cannot be disinfected, the conversion period shall be 24 months (freshwater prawn, carps).
 In case of open water farming, the conversion period shall be considered as 3 months (bivalves).